alexeygrigorev/llm-rag-workshop/README.md

 es.info()
 ```

-You should see the same response as earlier with curl
+You should see the same response as earlier with `curl`.

-Create index (like table in "usual" databases):
+Before we can index the documents, we need to create an index (an index in elasticsearch is like a table in a "usual" databases):

 ```python
 index_settings = {